stan-dev/projpred/cran-comments.md

     Maintainer: 'Frank Weber <fweber144[ at ]protonmail.com>'

     Possibly mis-spelled words in DESCRIPTION:
-      Bürkner (26:61, 30:29)
+      Bürkner (27:61, 31:29)
-      Paasiniemi (25:23)
+      Paasiniemi (26:23)
-      Piironen (25:13)
+      Piironen (26:13)
-      Vehtari (25:39, 27:5, 28:59, 30:42)
+      Vehtari (26:39, 28:5, 29:59, 31:42)
     ```

     The "Possibly mis-spelled words in DESCRIPTION" are names that are spelled
     correctly.

-The R-release win-builder check also gave the following NOTE:
+The macOS builder check gave the following NOTE:

-    * checking examples ...
-[26s] NOTE
+    * checking package dependencies ...
+NOTE
-    Examples with CPU (user + system) or elapsed time > 10s
-                         user system elapsed
-    as.matrix.projection 5.21   0.61   10.48

-In most other checks (both local and on win-builder), this example did not take
-that long, so the increased runtime might simply be due to a temporary heavy
-workload on the system that the win-builder check ran on.
+    Package suggested but not available for checking: 'cmdstanr'

+(for an explanation, see above).

 ## Downstream dependencies